micromagnetics/magnum.fe/doc/getting_started.rst

   state.material.alpha = 1.0
   for i in range(200): llg.step(state, 2e-11)

-In order to switch the magnetization as required by the standard problem #4, the dampin is reduced to :math:`\alpha = 0.02`.
+In order to switch the magnetization as required by the standard problem #4, the damping is reduced to :math:`\alpha = 0.02`.
 A new solver object is created that includes an external-field.

 .. code:: python